esumerfd/cyber-dojo-poker-elixir-recursive/README.md

 # Poker in Elixir using only Recursion

-A solution to the Poker Hands problem from cyber-dojo.org in Elixir
+A solution to the Poker Hands problem from cyber-dojo.org in Elixir.

+This iteration will bias the alorithms to recursion over iteration to see how it turns out.

 # Usage